slepc/slepc/doc/source/documentation/manual/mfn.md

 (ch:mfn)=
 # MFN: Matrix Function

 The Matrix Function (`MFN`) solver object provides algorithms that compute the action of a matrix function on a given vector, without evaluating the matrix function itself.
-This is not an eigenvalue problem, but some methods rely on approximating eigenvalues (for instance with Krylov subspaces) and that is why we have this in SLEPc.
+This is not an eigenvalue problem, but there is a connection between matrix functions and some strategies for computing eigenvalues, and that is why we have this functionality in SLEPc.

 {#sec:mfn label="sec:mfn"}
 ## The Problem $f(A)v$